 - internal quality assurance policies and processes

 11.3 The Institute has produced a framework for what EQA covers and how it will be conducted.
-This will be applied consistently across all EQA providers.
+This will be applied consistently across all EQA bodies.

-11.5 You must give the EQA provider with the information they will need in order to perform their role.
+11.5 You must give the EQA body the information they will need in order to perform their role.
 This includes:

 - policy documents